 Kombucha teas

-*Lattes can be okay if you know the macronutrient content of the milk that’s frothed into your coffee.
+Lattes can be okay if you know the macronutrient content of the milk.
 Coffee is also a great appetite suppressant if you’re experiencing some hunger when transitioning into keto.
 Some milk and creamers are A-okay to add to your coffee or froth for a latte, but some brands actually add sugar to milk, which already has naturally occurring sugars.

-**Alternative nut milks can actually be great additions to your keto diet with the caveat that they don’t have added sugar.
+Alternative nut milks can be great additions to your keto diet if they don’t have added sugar.
 Many alternative milks add sugars to enhance the milk flavor.
 They may also add a ton of preservatives to enhance the texture of the milk to make it more like regular milk and give it better frothing ability.

 Black coffee